 The parking of any motor car, motorcycle or other vehicle on municipal reserves is prohibited within Yarriambiack Shire Council.
-This clause aims to prevent the use of such vehicles within reserves, which then poses a community safety risk and may cause damage to grass and other vegetation.
+This clause aims to prevent the use of such vehicles within aims to prevent the use of such vehicles within reserves, which then poses a community safety risk and may cause damage to grass and other vegetation.